whydoesanyonecare/Plutonium-versions-of-T6-custom-survival-maps/README.md

 These maps use Mob of The Dead

+Added Map Rotation which changes location every time map start.
+This is enabled by default. type in console set map_rotation 0 to disable map rotation.

+If map rotation is disabled the map location can be changed by typing in console set map_location 1 or set map_location 0 (0 = Bridge which is default) and (1 = Rooftop).

-Brutus challenge can be enabled in the file.
+Brutus challenge can be enabled in console with set brutus_mode 1 which is by default 0.
 This will spawn +1 brutus every round.

+Added command for pack a punch weapons in box set pap_box 1 type this in console to enable it.
+By default this is 0 and pap_box custom powerup will be added in round 15 if custom powerups are enabled.

+Added ability to remove Custom Perk Machine with set custom_perks 0 in console which is by default 1.

+Also added ability to disable custom powerups set custom_powerups 0 in console which is by default 1.

 Bridge Challenges: